Background and experience of wine writers Tom Marquardt and Patrick Darr, veteran wine critics.

-In our more than two decades of writing about wine, we have sipped the best with Remi and Henri Krug, Andre Gaget, Michel Chapoutier, Robert Mondavi, Robert and Veronique Drouhin, Carlos Mastraberandino, Angelo Gaja and others.
+In our more than two decades of writing about wine, I have sipped the best with Remi and Henri Krug, Robert and Veronique Drouhin, Michel Chapoutier, Robert Mondavi, Robert and Veronique Drouhin, Carlos Mastraberandino, Angelo and Gaia Gaja and others.
 We know wine and we know winemakers.

 Join the conversation.

 Tom Marquardt and Patrick Darr have been writing about wine since 1985.
 Their weekly column appears in several Maryland newspapers distributed by Capital Gazette Communications/Tribune Media in Annapolis.
 It also appears in other U.S. newspapers and newspaper web sites.
 "More About Wine" is an online wine blog written by Tom.

 Tom is retired from the newspaper publishing industry and lives with his wife, Sue, in Naples, FL.
 Besides writing this blog, he also conducts group wine tastings.

 Patrick is currently in retail sales for an Annapolis wine store.
 He lives in Annapolis with his wife, Brenda.
 They have three children.

 Both have traveled extensively to wine growing regions in France, Italy, Greece, Spain and regularly visit wine producers in California, Oregon, Washington, Virginia, New York and other states.